Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: -integral, Saddles and Artificial Defects

 The drawback of this degeneracy is that it prevents us from unambiguously deciding the {\it relevant} saddle points, which comes from determining $n_\sigma$.
-Recall that in order to obtain a unique value of $n_\sigma$, one requires $\rm Int (\mathcal{J}_\sigma,\mathcal{K}_{\sigma'})=\delta_{\sigma\sigma'}$ which implies the steepest descent ($\mathcal{J}_\sigma$) and steepest ascent ($\mathcal{K}_\sigma$) thimbles intersect only at the saddle point and nowhere else.
-Meanwhile, steepest descent $\mathcal{J}_\sg$ of one saddle has to never intersect with steepes ascent $\mathcal{K}_{\sg^{\prime}}$ of other saddle.
+Recall that in order to obtain a unique value of $n_\sigma$, one requires $\rm Int (\mathcal{J}_\sigma,\mathcal{K}_{\sigma'})=\delta_{\sigma\sigma'}$ which implies steepest descent $\mathcal{J}_\sg$ of one saddle can never intersect with the steepest ascent $\mathcal{K}_{\sg^{\prime}}$ of another saddle.
 Clearly, the presence of {\bf type-1} degeneracies violates this requirement and hence prevents one from implementing the PL method.
-Hence, lifting this degeneracy is crucial to figure out the correct integration contour.
+Hence, lifting this degeneracy is crucial to figure out the {\it relevant} saddles and the correct integration contour.
 This kind of degeneracy can be lifted by adding a small-\textit{defect} artificially in the lapse-$N_c$ action mentioned in Eq. (\ref{eq:stot_onsh_rbc}).
 This method of artificially lifting the degeneracy has been largely utilized in the past works, and helps in unambiguously finding the {\it relevant} saddles \cite{Feldbrugge:2017kzv}.
 A particular choice of such a defect will be to add a linear term $ iN_c$ to the action mentioned in Eq. (\ref{eq:stot_onsh_rbc}).
 The action with the defect is given by \beq \bar{S}^{\ep}_{\rm tot}[N_c] = \bar{S}_{\rm tot}^{\rm on-shell}[ N_c] - i \ep N_{c}, \, \ep \ll 1. \eeq

 The saddle point equation with the {\it defect} becomes \beq (N_\sigma - N_{+}^{\rm nb})(N_\sigma - N_{-}^{\rm nb})(N_\sigma - N_{+}^{\cancel{\rm nb}})(N_\sigma - N_{-}^{\cancel{\rm nb}}) = 12 i \ep ( 3i \sqrt{k} + x \Lam N_\sigma )^{2}/(\Lam^4 x^2) \, . \eeq Solving it, we get the corrected saddles in the leading order as \bea N_{\pm, \ep}^{\rm nb} && = N_{\pm}^{\rm nb} - \ep \frac{x\sqrt{q_{f}\Lam/3k - 1} \mp (x-1)}{2\Lam(x-1)\sqrt{q_{f} \Lam/3k -1}} + \mathcal{O}(\ep^2) \, , \notag \\ N_{\pm, \ep}^{\cancel{\rm nb}} && = N_{\pm}^{\cancel{\rm nb}} + \ep \frac{x\sqrt{q_{f}\Lam/3k - 1} \pm (x-1)}{2\Lam(x-1)\sqrt{q_{f} \Lam/3k -1}} + \mathcal{O}(\ep^2)\, . \eea At these corrected saddle points, one can compute $i\bar{S}^{\ep}_{\rm tot}[N_c]=\mathfrak{h}_\ep+i\mathcal{H}_\ep$ to first order in $\ep$, and re-examine the nature of $\mathfrak{h}_\ep$ and $\mathcal{H}_\ep$ at the corrected saddles which are given in the table \ref{tab:hH_qf_def_ep}.
 It is evident that due to the presence of a small {\it defect} ($\epsilon$), degeneracy that was noticed and mentioned in Eq. \ref{eq:hH_qf>3k/lam_type1} gets lifted as both $\mathfrak{h}_\ep$ and $\mathcal{H}_\ep$ are corrected.